 Doctors and dietitians suggest making healthy eating habits a part of daily life rather than following fad diets.
 Nutrition tips and diets from different sources can be misleading.
 Keep in mind the advice below, and always check with your doctor first.

-- Secret diets aren’t the answer.
+- Fad diets aren’t the answer.
 Fad or short-term diets may promise to help you lose weight fast.
 However, they are hard to keep up with and could be unhealthy.

 - Good nutrition doesn’t come in a pill.
 Try eating a variety of foods instead.
 Your body benefits most from healthy whole foods.
 Only take vitamins that your doctor prescribes.